tanvirakibul/malaria-cell-detection/README.md

 # Detecting Malaria cells using Tensorflow
-### This notebook builds an end-to-end multi-class image classifier using TensorFlow 2.x and TensorFlow Hub.
+### This notebook builds an end-to-end Single-class image classifier using TensorFlow 2.x and TensorFlow Hub.

 # Get the Dataset
 ```sh